jross765/JGnuCashLibNTools/README.md

 +---------+------------------+--------------------------------+

 ## Major Changes
-Here, only the top-level changes are mentioned.
-For more Details, cf. the README files of the resp. modules (links below).
+Here, only the top-level changes on module-level are mentioned.
+For more Details, cf. the README files of the resp. modules (links above).

 ### V. 1.3 &rarr; 1.4
 Changed project structure: